kbss-cvut/jb4jsonld-jackson/README.md

-# JAXB - JSON-LD for Jackson
+# Java Binding for JSON-LD - Jackson

-JAXB-JSON-LD for Jackson is a binding of JAXB-JSON-LD for [Jackson](https://github.com/FasterXML/jackson).
+Java Binding for JSON-LD - Jackson (JB4JSON-LD-Jackson) is a binding of JB4JSON-LD for [Jackson](https://github.com/FasterXML/jackson).

-The core implementation of JAXB-JSON-LD can be found at [https://github.com/kbss-cvut/jaxb-jsonld](https://github.com/kbss-cvut/jaxb-jsonld).
+The core implementation of JB4JSON-LD with a mapping example can be found at [https://github.com/kbss-cvut/jb4jsonld](https://github.com/kbss-cvut/jb4jsonld).

-More info can be found at [https://kbss.felk.cvut.cz/web/portal/jaxb-jsonld](https://kbss.felk.cvut.cz/web/portal/jaxb-jsonld).
+More info can be found at [https://kbss.felk.cvut.cz/web/portal/jb4jsonld](https://kbss.felk.cvut.cz/web/portal/jb4jsonld).

 ## Usage

-JAXB-JSON-LD is based on annotations from [JOPA](https://github.com/kbss-cvut/jopa), which enable POJO attributes to be mapped to ontological constructs (i.e. to object, data or annotation properties) and Java classes to ontological classes.
+JB4JSON-LD is based on annotations from [JOPA](https://github.com/kbss-cvut/jopa), which enable POJO attributes to be mapped to ontological constructs (i.e. to object, data or annotation properties) and Java classes to ontological classes.